-In this document, the following terms are defined as follow:
+In this document, the following terms are defined as follows:

 - "Funds" refers to any or all of the funds in the group of RGP Investments Funds listed on the front cover; - the Funds may invest in other mutual funds, which are referred to as "underlying funds"; - "we", "us" and "our" refer to R.E.G.A.R.
-Gestion Privée Inc., the Funds manager, doing business under the name RGP Investments ("RGP Investments" or the "Manager"); - "mutual funds" refers to mutual funds in general; - "Simplified Prospectus" refers to the present simplified prospectus;
+Gestion Privée Inc., the Funds' manager, doing business under the name RGP Investments ("RGP Investments" or the "Manager"); - "mutual funds" refers to mutual funds in general; - "Simplified Prospectus" refers to the present simplified prospectus;

-- When you invest in the RGP Global Sector Fund, the SectorWise Conservative Portfolio, the SectorWise Balanced Portfolio, the SectorWise Growth Portfolio, the GreenWise Conservative Portfolio, the GreenWise Balanced Portfolio, the GreenWise Growth Portfolio, the RGP Impact Fixed Income Portfolio or the RGP Alternative Income Portfolio (the "Trust Funds"), you are acquiring trust units.
+- When you invest in the RGP Global Sector Fund, the SectorWise Conservative Portfolio, the SectorWise Balanced Portfolio, the SectorWise Growth Portfolio, the GreenWise Conservative Portfolio, the GreenWise Balanced Portfolio, the GreenWise Growth Portfolio, the RGP Impact Fixed Income Portfolio or the RGP Alternative Income Portfolio, RGP Emerging Markets Fund, RGP Global Infrastructure Fund or RGP Global Equity Concentrated Fund (the "Trust Funds"), you are acquiring trust units.
 The units that you purchase are collectively referred to as "units", and when you buy such units, you will be referred to as a "unitholder"; - When you invest in RGP Global Sector Class (the "Corporate Fund"), you are purchasing mutual fund class shares of R.E.G.A.R.
 Investment Management Funds Corporation Inc. (the "Corporation").
-The shares that you purchase are collectively referred to as "shares", and when you buy such securities, you will be referred to as a "shareholder"; - "shareholder" refers to all unitholders and all shareholders; and - "you" and "your" refer to the person who invests in the Funds.
+The shares that you purchase are collectively referred to as "shares", and when you buy such securities, you will be referred to as a "shareholder"; - "securityholder" refers to all unitholders and all shareholders; and - "you" and "your" refer to the person who invests in the Funds.